seetadev/PolyOps/README.md

 We are developing monitoring notes platform for Drone and UAV administrators using MYSQL powered Tableland.
 Please visit the app link at https://github.com/seetadev/PolyOps/tree/main/RemoteIslandServices/remoteislandmonitoring/Valist-Distribution/Monitoring-Notes

 Please find the link to MultiChain Feed Adapter for writing to MySQL powered Tableland at https://github.com/seetadev/PolyOps/tree/main/multichain-feed-adapter-master

+7. Tron DAO: We are using DAOtooling for coordination with a social focus around community collaboration for UAV incidents and alarms using Tron DAO.